Director: Ann E. Pulver, Sc.D.

 For bipolar disorder, a candidate region on chromosome 18p was confirmed in the Ashkenazim with support for suspected parent-of-origin effects.
 Our large scale candidate gene studies using DNAs from Ashkenazi subjects with either a diagnosis of schizophrenia or bipolar disorder have identified genes with likely overlap in liability for both disorders.

-This research program has been continously funded for over two decades by grants from the NIH and from private donations.
+This research program has been continuously funded for over two decades by grants from the NIH and from private donations.